SecondThundeR/spotichecker/README.md

 Check for unavaliable songs in your "Loved Tracks" playlist

+> Note: This script was made for your own needs and
+> there is a chance that this work will not develop over time

 ## How to setup this script

 1. Go to [Spotify Developers Dashboard](https://developer.spotify.com/dashboard) page and create an app